LukasMurdock/LukasMurdock.github.io/_posts/2021-01-20-make-it-count.md

 Marketing is perceived results.
 Marketing is perceived changes.
 Marketing is perceived effects.
 Marketing is perceived outcomes.
 Marketing is perceived impact. *Marketing is perception*.

+Everything you know, everything you do, everything you say, and everything you buy is influenced by your perception.
+You have to craft your work alongside [Perception Optimization](https://lukasmurdock.com/perception-optimization/).

 **Marketing is perception from those you seek to change**.

 **If it’s in your head, it doesn’t count**.